 Write the type of the element in the collection

-, you should also write the type of the element being stored.
-If you don’t write it, it becomes Any
+When you write collections such as NSArray and NSDictionary, you should also write the stored element type.
+If you don’t write it, it becomes Any in Swift, which is unwieldy.

 The type of element can be declared with the following code.
 Of course, since it is Objective-C, you can store other things even if you have declared them.
 But don’t do it, because it will cause trouble.